Phase constants in the Fock-Goncharov quantum cluster varieties: Cluster -, - and -varieties

 \subsection{Cluster varieties}

-Each elementary cluster transformation, say from a seed $\Gamma$ to a seed $\Gamma'$, induces a rational map from the seed torus for $\Gamma$ to that for $\Gamma'$, denoted by the same symbol as the elementary cluster transformation itself, defined in the level of functions by the identification formulas for the cluster variables, obtained by `composing' the formulas in Definitions \ref{def:mutation} and \ref{def:seed_automorphism} as mentioned earlier.
+Each elementary cluster transformation, say from a seed $\Gamma$ to a seed $\Gamma'$, induces a rational map from the seed torus for $\Gamma$ to that for $\Gamma'$, denoted by the same symbol as the elementary cluster transformation itself, defined in the level of functions by the identification formulas in Definitions \ref{def:mutation} and \ref{def:seed_automorphism} for the cluster variables.
 For example, we define the rational map $\mu_k : \mcal{X}_\Gamma \to \mcal{X}_{\Gamma'}$ between the seed $\mcal{X}$-tori by describing what the pullbacks of the coordinate functions of the torus $\mcal{X}_{\Gamma'}$ are, in terms of coordinate functions of $\mcal{X}_\Gamma$: